jeffreysorgen/aws-transcribe/README.md

 _Early version of the AWS architecture for the Pre-Transcribe tool._
 <img src="/arch-transcribe.png"/>

-Here is the yaml code which I will use in cloudformation:
+**Here is the YAML template that I use in CloudFormation:**

 This CloudFormation template creates the S3 bucket with subdirectories, Lambda functions, and IAM roles for those Lambda functions.
-There are placeholders in this code which need the proper updates.
-Also, zip files for the Lambdas.
+There are placeholders in this code which get properly updated, and Lambda deployment packages are properly added.

 ``` yaml
 AWSTemplateFormatVersion: "2010-09-09"